GaloisInc/daedalus/docs-src/source/tutorial/getting-started.rst

 C++ sources for parsers to be used in larger software ecosystems.

 .. note:: This tutorial assumes that you have a working knowledge of common
-          programming concepts and are comfortable working at the command-line.
+          programming concepts and are comfortable working at the command line.
           Familiarity with functional programming will be particularly helpful but is not a strict requirement; any concepts needed will be covered in the relevant sections.